Nero10578/Elara-Bench/readme.md

 ```
 ## Configuration

 The configuration is specified in a config.yml file.
-Here is an example of what the config.yml file might look like:
+Here is an example of what the config.yml file might look like if you are using an API service:

 ```yaml
 words_to_check: